 Battlefield may have finally given in and become a character shooter, but it hasn't been tempted again by that other modern shooter trend: There's no battle royale mode, and there are no plans to make one.
 The Battlefield 5 Firestorm mode is not returning, at least not for now.
 There's no singleplayer campaign, either, although you will be able to play multiplayer-style matches entirely against bots and progress that way, if you want.
 Apparently the AI has gotten a lot better.
 (I'll only agree when I see a bot steal the helicopter I wanted, crash it into the side of a hill, and lie down to snipe for the rest of the game.)

-All-Out Warfare is the term DICE is using to encompass your standard Battlefield modes: Announced so far, that's the classic point capture of Conquest and the more linear attack-and-defend battles of Breakthrough.
+All-Out Warfare is the term DICE is using to encompass your standard Battlefield game types: the classic point capture of Conquest and the more linear attack-and-defend battles of Breakthrough.

-Beyond All-Out Warfare, there are two mystery modes.
-One is called Hazard Zone, and will be a "high-risk," squad-focused mode, but not a battle royale mode.
-That's all DICE will say, but based on that description and the name, I think we're pretty safe in assuming that inspiration has been taken from The Division's Dark Zone, Hunt: Showdown, and Escape from Tarkov.
-I'd be surprised if it's nothing at all like those infiltration and extraction shooters.
+Hazard Zone will be a "high-risk," squad-focused mode.
+That's all DICE will say so far, but based on that description and the name, I think we're pretty safe in assuming that inspiration has been taken from The Division's Dark Zone, Hunt: Showdown, and Escape from Tarkov.

 What are the setting, vehicles, and maps like?